sailfishos-mirror/bind9/doc/notes/notes-9.18.45.rst

 - Update requirements for system test suite.

   Python 3.10 or newer is now required for running the system test suite.
-The required python packages and their version requirements are now tracked in `bin/tests/system/requirements.txt`.
+The required Python packages and their version requirements are now tracked in the file `bin/tests/system/requirements.txt`. :gl:`#5690` :gl:`#5614`

-  Support for pytest 9.0.0 has been added its minimum supported version has been raised to 7.0.0.
-The minimum supported dnspython version has been raised to 2.3.0. :gl:`#5690`  :gl:`#5614`

 Bug Fixes
 ~~~~~~~~~

-- Fix brid and hhit implementation.

-  Fix bugs in BRID and HHIT implementation and enable the unit tests.
+- Fix implementation of BRID and HHIT record types. :gl:`#5710`
-  :gl:`#5710`

-- DSYNC record incorrectly used two octets for the Scheme Field.
+- Fix implementation of DSYNC record type. :gl:`#5711`

-  When creating the `DSYNC` record from a structure, `uint16_tobuffer`
-  was used instead of `uint8_tobuffer` when adding the scheme, causing a
-  `DSYNC` record that was one octet too long.
-This has been fixed.
-  :gl:`#5711`